Tasks of the guardianship authority

 Does a power of attorney have to be notarized?

-For some matters, a power of attorney must be notarized or authenticated.
-Notarization of the power of attorney is mandatory, particularly for legal acts in the area of real estate.
-In other cases, notarization is recommended.
-Authorizers can have their signature under the power of attorney publicly notarized by their guardianship authority for 10 euros (Section 6 of the Guardianship Authorities Act)
+For certain matters, a power of attorney must be notarized or certified.
+In particular, notarization of the power of attorney is mandatory for legal transactions involving real estate.
+In all other cases, notarization is recommended.
+Principals can have their signature on the power of attorney publicly notarized by their guardianship authority for 10 euros (Section 6 of the Guardianship Authority Act).

 What is the difference between a power of attorney and legal guardianship?